Ajatt-Tools/mergenotes/README.md

 4) Delete original notes after merging.
 5) Choose direction of the merge: by `Due` number or `Sort Field`.
 6) Merge in reverse order.
-6) Skip non-empty fields to perform a partial merge.
+7) Skip non-empty fields to perform a partial merge.
+8) Merge duplicate notes.
+Go to "Browser" > "Notes" > "Find duplicates", search duplicates and click "Merge duplicates" after the search has finished.

 ## Installation